DKenefake/hercules/README.md

 - [x] QUBO Heuristics
 - [x] Initial Branch & Bound Solver

-When refereing to the solver, there is a world of a difference between naive implimentations and useful for real world implimentations.
-I am trying to oterativley move the solver to the category of usefull for real world problems, without punting to much of the responsibilities to dependencies.
+When referring to the solver, there is a world of a difference between naive implementations and useful for real world implementations.
+I am trying to iteratively move the solver to the category of useful for real world problems, without punting to much of the responsibilities to dependencies.
 This is documented in a very high level on my [personal blog](https://dkenefake.github.io/blog/bb1).
 As it stands, it can generally solve dense and sparse problems below 80 binaries.
 But I hope to push the capabilities to larger problem sizes, and solve the problems we can much faster.

 - [x] Initial Branch and Bound
 - [x] Initial Presolver